Bibhuti902/LED-Blinking-Light-for-Traffic-Control/README.md

 # LED-Blinking-Light-for-Traffic-Control
-Easy and affordable solution to trafic management
+Easy and affordable solution to traffic management